Skip to main content

 You build this once.
 The service entrypoint runs uv sync --inexact on a node that declares a GPU backend, so a routine sync no longer prunes this source-built wheel; rebuild it by hand only when bumping the llama.cpp version.
 As a safety net, if the wheel is ever replaced by a CPU-only one (no GPU offload compiled in), the node detects that and advertises llama_cpp-cpu instead of its GPU backend, so GPU work is never routed to a degraded build.

-4. Launch the node: declare its backend and point it at the rest of the cluster, using the launch-skulk.sh.example template (sets SKULK_LLAMA_CPP_BACKENDS=vulkan).
+5. Launch the node: point it at the rest of the cluster using the launch-skulk.sh.example template.
+Skulk detects the Radeon GPU and derives the node's backends automatically, so declaring SKULK_LLAMA_CPP_BACKENDS=vulkan (as the template does) is an explicit override, no longer a requirement; run uv run skulk doctor to audit what the node will advertise.
 Nodes on the same LAN segment find each other automatically (mDNS); if this node is on a different segment, set SKULK_BOOTSTRAP_PEERS to dial the existing nodes.
 On Linux there is no launchd, so start it detached so it survives an SSH disconnect:

 setsid bash -c 'exec ~/launch-skulk.sh > ~/skulk.log 2>&1' </dev/null >/dev/null 2>&1 &